BriceChivu/starter-academic/content/authors/admin/_index.md

 - Artificial Intelligence
 - Data Science
 - Technology
-- 3PL
+- Statistics

 # Education to show in About widget
 education:
   courses:
-  - course: Master in Supply Chain and Logistics
+  - course: Master in Engineering and Statistics
     institution: The Industrial Engineering & Management School at Grenoble Institute of Technology
     year: 2016 - 2019
   - course: Preparatory Classes for the Grandes Écoles